Barcelona reach agreement for Sevilla's Jules Kounde

 Chelsea had already agreed a £55million deal for Jules Kounde and hoped to finally end their year-long chase of the defender.

-However, Spanish club Barcelona, moved to hijack the move - leaving Thomas Tuchel to look elsewehere for an alternative.
+However, Spanish club Barcelona moved to hijack the move, leaving Thomas Tuchel to look elsewhere for an alternative.

 Chelsea have found it difficult to convince players to make a switch to the Bridge this summer in the post-Abramovich era.